Interview Process Steps

 #3) Information Gathering

-After small talk comes a bit of information gathering, or, in other words, asking the candidate to give you their elevator pitch.
-This is an important step because it showcases just how prepared or unprepared the candidate is and tests their ability to think on their feet.
+After small talk comes a key part of the hiring process—information gathering, or, in other words, asking the candidate to give you their elevator pitch.
+This showcases just how prepared, or unprepared, the candidate is and tests their ability to think on their feet.

-These are all important items to keep track of, as they will often provide you with all you need to know about what kind of employee this candidate will be.
+These are all important items to keep track of, as they will often provide you with all you need to know about what kind of employee this candidate could be.